 The patient must be informed and understand the impact of OAT on his/her health and activities, and all of the significant risks of treatment, particularly during initiation and with any increase in dosage.

 *For patients receiving methadone treatment only* Prescribers must inform patients of arrhythmia risk when they prescribe methadone.
-Additionally, all patients should have an ECG on initiation, and must have an ECG for doses greater than 100 mg/day.
+Additionally, all patients should have an ECG on initiation, and must have an ECG for doses greater than 120 mg/day.
+Lack of access to ECGs should not be a barrier to receiving OAT.
+If ECGs are not readily available, prescribers must use clinical judgment to guide decisions about initiating OAT.

+A comprehensive harm reduction approach including the following should be offered to all patients regularly: